RoboticsClubatUCF/Bowser/catkin_ws/src/bowser_lidar/README.md

 # igvc2019_lidar
-For the UCF Robotics Club.
+For the Robotics Club at UCF.

 Uses ROS and depends on packages robot_pose_ekf from navigation, imu_vn_100, slam_gmapping, velodyne, and tf.

 # Installation
-1. Ensure you are using Ubuntu 16.04 for compatability.
+1. Ensure you are using Ubuntu 18.04 for compatability.
-2. Install ROS Kinetic by following http://wiki.ros.org/kinetic/Installation/Ubuntu
+2. Install ROS Melodic by following http://wiki.ros.org/melodic/Installation/Ubuntu
 3. Create a ROS workspace http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment
 4. Open the terminal and copy repository on your computer's catkin workspace source folder with
 	```console